davidgasquez/handbook/Teamwork.md

 - [Act as if you might leave on short notice](https://jmmv.dev/2021/04/always-be-quitting.html).
 Document your knowledge, long-term plans, meetings, train people around you, empower other people, delegate and keep learning!
 - You have to put in more effort to make something appear effortless.
 Effortless, elegant performances are often the result of a large volume of effortful.
 Praise this instead of complex solutions.
 - Invisible work will happen.
 If you're doing it, make an effort to share and get credit for it.
 Build a narrative (story) for your work.
 Arm your manager and fight recency bias keeping track of all the things you've done.
 - As a manager, give problems to solve, not solutions.
+Make sure the team knows what they're working toward and that it has the resources needed to complete the work.
 - Most software or processes should be opinionated.
 In increases [[Coordination | collaboration]].
 Flexible processes lets everyone invent their own workflows, which eventually creates chaos as teams scale.
 - As teams scale, traditional approaches to decision making force a tradeoff between transparency and efficiency.
 	- The easiest way to ensure everyone can understand the how and why of a decision is to adopt systems that, through their daily operation, ensure such context is automatically and readily available to those who might want it (and explicitly not only those who presently need it).